Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 - multiplication by 3,
 - modulo 0x3FFFFFFF.

-0x3FFFFFFF is cleanly divisable by 33.
-If the random number generator is seeded by values that are divisable by 33, they remain that way.
+0x3FFFFFFF is cleanly divisible by 33.
+If the random number generator is seeded by values that are divisible by 33, they remain that way.
 None of the above operations are going to change a number that is divisible by 33 to one that is not.

 This also holds if the seeds are divisible by 11.
 None of the operations above are going to change the seed to something not divisible by 11.

 If the seeds are not divisible by 33 or 11, the random number generator still gets stuck in a group where it only generates certain numbers modulo 33.

-This affects only the least significant bits, so when doing `RAND() * 10` this won't be noticable.
+This affects only the least significant bits, so when doing `RAND() * 10` this won't be noticeable.
 However, it does significantly reduce the number of usable bits in the PRNG.
 With a seed that is divisible by 33, the following query returns only even numbers:

 ```
 SELECT RAND() * 65075262;